davharris/als-prognosis/presentation-script.md

 Now let's say the patient wants to know if they'll need a wheelchair one year from now.
 Clicking the "walking" task brings up their likely scores.
 This area marked "two" corresponds to walking with assistance, so that's the most likely scenario, but they could still lose that ability at any time.

 The doctor can also move their mouse to see the patient's projected scores at different points in the future.

+# Model validation

+Finally, we should make sure that the model's predictions are actually worth something.

+# The prediction task

+To do this, I set up a prediction task.
+Here, time is the x-axis.

+First, I showed the model the complete histories from a few hundred subjects, which included 12 surveys spaced a month or two apart.

+Next, I showed the model the first three data points for the other half of the subjects, and asked it to predict how they'd answer about their health on the remaining 9 surveys.

+# Accuracy

+I evaluated the model's performance in two different ways.

+First, I asked, how often did subjects respond to their survey with the highest-probability score?